mahmoud/sedimental/entries/plugin_systems.md

 *"What are plugins?" and other proceedings of the PyCon 2017 Comparative Plugin Systems BoF*

-Within the programming world, and with Python in particular, there are a lot of presumptions around plugins.
-Maybe it's just the diminutive name making plugins sound so small, but we take them for granted.
-"Oh, it's just a plugin," they say, as we all roll our eyes.
-But the effect and necessity of plugins is profound.

-Revisiting plugins may be the best programming decision I've made this year.
+Within the programming world, and the Python ecosystem in particular, there are a lot of presumptions around plugins.
+Specifically, we take them for granted.
+"It's *just* a plugin."
+Regardless of why some folks choose to overlook plugins, revisiting plugins may be the best programming decision I've made all year.

 For all manner of growing software, open-source or otherwise, scaling development poses a problem long before scaling performance.
 Involving